icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 - [MOTIS](https://motis-project.de/) - Intermodal Mobility Information System including [visualization](https://europe.motis-project.de/)
 - [MTA Frequency](http://www.tyleragreen.com/maps/new_york/) - Frequency visualization of subways and buses in New York City built using [Transitland](https://transit.land/).
 - [SEPTA Rail OTP Report](https://apps.phor.net/septa/) - An online on-time performance reporing & drill down tool using GTFS.
-- [Simple Transit Map](https://transit.chat/simple-transit-map) - An online example of how to host and update a webmap with your gtfs [on Github](https://github.com/ioTransit/simple-transit-map)
+- [Simple Transit Map](https://github.com/CUTR-at-USF/awesome-transit/blob/master/[https://transit.chat/simple-transit-map](https://github.com/ioTransit/simple-transit-map)) - An online example of how to host and update a webmap.
 - [Simple Transit Site](https://transit.chat/simple-transit-site) - An online example of how to create a transit website all from your gtfs [on Github](https://github.com/ioTransit/simple-transit-site)
 - [TNExT](https://github.com/ODOT-PTS/TNExT) - Transit Network Explorer Tool (TNExT) is a web-based software tool developed for the visualization, analysis, and reporting of regional and statewide transit networks in the state of Oregon.
 - [Toronto Transit Explorer](https://github.com/sidewalklabs/totx) - A Java application that visualizes transit, biking and walking accessibility across the city of Toronto.
-Live version hosted [here](https://totx.sidewalklabs.com/).
 Uses a modified version of [R5](https://github.com/conveyal/r5) for routing.
 - [Transit Vis](https://github.com/zackAemmer/transit_vis) - A visualization tool to display performance metrics derived from the King County Metro GTFS-RT feed (OneBusAway API).
 Viewable [here](https://www.transitvis.com/).
 Used for [this paper](https://link.springer.com/article/10.1007/s12469-022-00291-7).
 - [TransitFlow](https://github.com/transitland/transitland-processing-animation) Animate GTFS data around the world using Processing and Transitland.
 - [TRAVIC Transit Visualization Client](http://tracker.geops.ch/) - Visualizes vehicles moving based on static GTFS data (and sometimes realtime data).
 Supports over 260 cities.
 Github account for geOps organization is [here](https://github.com/geops).
 - [Traze](https://traze.app/) by [Veridict](https://www.veridict.com) - Visualization of public transport vehicles from all over the world.
 Collaborate with other users to get real-time updates even when it is not available from the agency.
 Based on a number of sources, including GTFS and GTFS-RT.
-(Previously known as [Livemap24](https://www.livemap24.com)).
+(Previously known as Livemap24).
 - [Visualizing MBTA Data](http://mbtaviz.github.io/) - Interactive graphs that show how people use Boston's subway system.
 #### Transit Map Creation
 - [Brand New Subway](https://jpwright.github.io/subway/) - An interactive transportation planning game that lets players alter the NYC subway system to their heart's content.